 Even though Android has come a long way when it comes to looks, not everyone is a fan.
 Although, I am kind of a fan.
 I love the Material Design UI but I wouldn’t say there’s nothing I would change about it.
 No matter how efficiently somebody designs something, it will never be exactly how you like it.
 For instance, I very much love the app opening and closing animations on iOS.
 Even though I love what Android offers, the iOS app launching animation is something I’ve always fancied.
-There must be many among you who maybe preferred the old Android animations or something that’s just not what you have anymore.
+There must be many among you who may be preferred the old Android animations or something that’s just not what you have anymore.
 Thanks to the oZoP Project by XDA recognized themer stangdriver44, we can now install custom animation sets.

 Changing animations on Android is not a newfound feature, we’ve had been doing this for many years now thanks to custom ROMs.
 But, it has never been an easy job.
 If you jump into the animation settings of a custom ROM, there are just so many of them to change.
 Most of the times, it comes down to trying out different animations for each setting before you find the one you prefer.
 I myself have never found one I’d settle with and would rather have it the stock Android way than those unconnected custom animations.

 That’s where the oZoP project will make a difference.
 It provides you with an AROMA installer and lets you select from a multitude of system animations.
 The animations are typically from various ROMs and even from another OS -iOS, FlymeOS, Google Pixel, or MIUI animations.
-You can also select the animation duration of pop ups and dialog.
+You can also select the animation duration of pop-ups and dialog.
 These system animations packs have been made to work with any Android device running a newer version of Android.
 But this does not guarantee that they will.
 So far, they’ve been confirmed working on the OnePlus 3, OnePlus 3T, LG G6, LG V10, and LG V20.
 Users had no luck with Samsung Galaxy S8 or the S8+.
 The dev knows about this and is working on it too.

-stangdriver44 has also provided a sneak peak to all the animation packs so you can get an idea of how each of the animation packs works in case you don’t already know.
+stangdriver44 has also provided a sneak peek to all the animation packs so you can get an idea of how each of the animation packs works in case you don’t already know.
 Here they are all listed below.

 How to install